 - I will not be distracted while driving.
 Distractions include cell phone use, eating, drinking, music, changing the radio station, talking to friends, or looking over at a passenger causing me to take my eyes off the road ahead.

 - I will always obey speed limits.
-I will never engage in street racing, or road rage.
+I will never engage in street racing or road rage.
 I will never get into a car with a driver who may engage in street racing.

 - I will never drink alcohol and drive (not even a single drink).
-I will never drive after taking drugs or prescription medicine that causes me to be t Alcohol and drugs severely impair reaction time, and the ability to judge the speed or distance of an oncoming car.
+I will never drive after taking drugs or prescription medication that causes me to be t Alcohol and drugs severely impair reaction time, and the ability to judge the speed or distance of an oncoming car.
 Operating a vehicle while impaired is a crime, and people get arrested for it.
 I will not allow anyone to have drugs or alcohol inside my vehicle.
-Possession of alcohol or drugs by people under age 21, inside my car, could get me arrested, since I am the operator in control of the vehicle.
+Possession of alcohol or drugs by people under age 21, inside my car, could get me arrested since I am the operator in control of the vehicle.

 - I will never get into a vehicle if the driver has been drinking or using drugs.
 I will not let someone I know drive after drinking alcohol or taking drugs.
 I will call a cab instead or use a designated driver.
 People go to jail, get injured or killed, and cause injury and death to innocent people every day from drinking and driving.
 This could have been prevented if they used a designated driver or called a cab.